Is a Donor-Advised Fund Right for You?

 Immediate tax benefits, payout flexibility.

-Perhaps the biggest advantage is the ability to make donations to the account and receive immediate tax benefits for doing so while being allowed to disburse the money from the accounts according to your own timetable.
-In other words, you can choose to pay out a donation to an approved charity right away, or invest the money in the donor-advised fund account and let it grow tax-free until you want to pay it out; either way, you get an immediate tax deduction.
-At the same time, you retain advisory privileges over how the account is invested, and how the fund distributes money to charities.
+Perhaps the biggest advantage is the ability to make donations to the account and receive immediate tax benefits for doing so, while also being allowed to disburse the money from the accounts according to your own timetable.
+In other words, you can choose to pay out a donation to an approved charity right away or invest the money in the donor-advised fund account and let it grow tax-free until you want to pay it out; either way, you get an immediate tax deduction.
+At the same time, you retain advisory privileges over how the account is invested and how the fund distributes money to charities.

 Donating securities in-kind can minimize your tax burden, maximize your donation.